 The Board has established an audit committee and a remuneration committee and formally delegated duties and responsibilities as described below.

 The audit committee is responsible for monitoring the integrity of the group’s financial statements, reviewing significant financial reporting issues, reviewing the effectiveness of the group’s internal control and risk management systems and overseeing the relationship with the external auditor (including advising on their appointment, agreeing the scope of the audit and reviewing the audit findings).
-The audit committee comprises Sian Herbert, and Alan Hughes and is chaired by Sian Herbert.
-The audit committee has met twice following admission up to the date of this report and will meet at least 3 times a year at appropriate times in the reporting and audit cycle and otherwise as required.
+The audit committee will meet at least 3 times a year at appropriate times in the reporting and audit cycle and otherwise as required.
 The audit committee also meets regularly with the company’s external auditor.

-The remuneration committee comprises Alan Hughes and Sian Herbert and is chaired by Alan Hughes.
-The remuneration committee has met once since admission and will meet at least 3 times a year and otherwise as required.
+The remuneration committee aims to meet at least 3 times a year and otherwise as required.

 The Company has adopted, with effect from Admission, a share dealing code for Directors and applicable employees of the Group for the purpose of ensuring compliance by such persons with the provisions of the AIM Rules relating to dealings in the Company’s securities (including, in particular, dealing during close periods in accordance with Rule 21 of the AIM Rules).
 The Directors consider that this share dealing code is appropriate for a company whose shares are admitted to trading on AIM.